Anddd7/kotlin-spring-webflux-ddd-template/README.md

 - New line end of file
   - Enter `Preferences -> Editor -> General`
   - Check on `Other: Ensure line feed at file end on Save`
-- Automatic format before commit when using IDEA commit dialog
+- (Optional) Automatic format before commit when using IDEA commit dialog
   - Enter `Preferences -> Version Control -> Commit Dialog`
-  - Check on all options (exclude copyright)
+  - Check on Reformat/Optimize/Cleanup

 ## Test